 .png)

-Segmento Tarantella Festival includes a series of events, workshops and musical activities for 4 weeks, from 8th November to 3rd December 2023.
+Segmento Tarantella Festival includes a series of events, workshops and musical activities for 4 weeks, from 25th and 26th October 2025.

 Check the program for more details on dates, locations and tickets.